-With more and more homeowners choosing to install solar panels (more than 600,000 homes in the U.S. now), both homeowners and appraisers/realtors need to better understand how solar panels affect the value of a home.
+More and more homeowners are choosing to install solar panels (as of 2018, the Solar Energy Industries Association estimates there are more than 1.6 million solar installations in the U.S., most of which are on residences).
+As such, both homeowners and appraisers/realtors need to better understand how solar panels affect the value of a home.

 Whether the PV system is owned or leased is an important distinction.
 The studies we refer to below looked at owned systems.
 In the case of leasing, it is more relevant to consider the terms of agreement if you think you might sell your home – can the lease be passed on to the next owner, what are the penalties for breaking the lease agreement, is there a buy-out option, can you take your panels to your new home, etc. We go into the specifics of lease agreements in our article Anatomy of a solar lease.

 As with many solar panel related questions, the answer to the question Do solar panels increase the value of my home? is location dependent.
 Homeowners in jurisdictions that are favorably located for solar energy production, have high retail electricity prices, and that encourage development through incentives and subsidies are more likely to find their investment will pay off.
 This is even more true in areas where green or renewable energy is very highly valued, such as neighborhoods with a higher concentration of hybrid or electric vehicles.